BrandonXu6106/obsidianpublish/content/thoughts/value setting.md

 Took on a large number of commitments in the past year, not everything was something I enjoyed.
 Been thinking about what makes work enjoyable

 Ask yourself, and listen closely to your answer: “What do I like about this world?
 What pains me about this world?”
-Spend time developing your [[taste]] for what is beautiful, as well as your sensitivity to what is discordant, unjust, ugly, wrong.
+Spend time developing your [[taste.md]] for what is beautiful, as well as your sensitivity to what is discordant, unjust, ugly, wrong.

 > Aim to be fulfilled—not excessively rich.
 There's a reason why lottery winners are just as miserable as they were before.
 Hedonistic adaptation is inescapable.